 - Official transcripts from every accredited U.S. College and/or University attended.
 This does NOT include transcripts for study abroad classes that are itemized on a U.S. college or university transcript.

-- Transcripts from institutions outside the United States must be submitted for an academic credential review by Education Credential Evaluators, International Consultants of Delaware, or Joseph Silny and Associates.
+- Transcripts from institutions outside the United States must be submitted for an academic credential review by Education Credential Evaluators, Inc., Educational Perspectives, International Consultants of Delaware, International Education Research Foundation, Inc., Josef Silny and Associates, Inc., or World Education Services.
 Please allow additional time for your application to be processed.

 - Three letters of recommendation.
 We strongly recommend that two letters be from college-level instructors who are familiar with your academic ability.
 Please note that CSDCAS will ONLY accept electronic letters of recommendation.

 - Graduate Record Exam (GRE) score (Institution Code – 0681).

 - Personal Essay (specific instructions are located in our FAQ section and on the Documents page of the CSDCAS application).

 - For international students whose native language is not English: Official scores from the TOEFL examination unless the candidate has completed a baccalaureate degree at a university or college where the primary language of instruction is English.

 After all applications have been reviewed, highly qualified candidates are invited to the University for an interview on February 26, 27, or 28, 2016.
 Candidates will meet individually with two members of the faculty.
 On campus interviews are highly recommended, but Skype interviews are available for those applicants who are unable to travel to Boston.

 Proficiency in spoken and written English is a necessary prerequisite for student success in academic course work and clinical placements.